CyberT33N/puppeteer-cheat-sheet/README.md

 #waitUntil
-networkidle0 comes handy for SPAs that load resources with fetch requests. networkidle2 comes handy for pages that do long-polling or any other side activity.
+networkidle0 comes handy for SPAs that load resources with fetch requests. networkidle2 comes handy for pages that do long-polling or any other side activity. load = will also wait until page is fully loaded but this can be also used for redirects inside.

-load = wait until page is loaded (not fully some elements may still load on same pages not recommend to use if you wait for something or scrap text)

 timeout = time until we wait before we stop waiting..